 The Tory leadership candidates’ voting records from Brexit to LGBT rights

-While most have voted in line with the Tory whip we look at what the remaining candidates have supported and opposed
+While most have voted in line with the Conservative whip, we look at what the remaining candidates have supported and opposed

 Who could replace Boris Johnson in the role of prime minister?